Leafwing-Studios/meta-ddd/docs/guidebook/global-metadata.md

   - Anyone can modify at any time?
 - Should we use the term "system worldbuilding" instead of metadata?
 - Projects will occasionally call in freelance work, because of skill holes in their team.
 What framework should we provide for this?
 Should we provide any?
 - Should we have a mascot?
-Like the rust crab
+Like ferris, the rust crab
 - Currently, we have 3 "refresh-like" actions (Calling a refresh, the "meta-refresh", and the check-in).
 How can we better unify these systems?
 - We need a system to have the Librarian/Scribe/Someone else(?) review the documentation and clean it up.
 - Should the automation section be part of the principles, or should it be standalone?